Editor's Note: Updated March 14 to a note the addition of a new feature to Tile's Premium service.

 The range and loud alerts from both the Tile Mate and Tile Pro make either one a great choice for keeping track of your keys.
 Tile has a harder time making a compelling case for its Premium subscription service.

-While getting a new battery shipped to you every year without any hassle or fuss is certainly appealing, the real reason to get Tile Premium is for its Smart Alerts feature, which remains in beta as of this writing.
+While getting a new battery shipped to you every year without any hassle or fuss is certainly appealing, the real reason to get Tile Premium is for its Smart Alerts feature, which was in beta when I tested it.
 Smart Alerts will send a notification to your phone, if you've left behind something important that happens to be attached to a Tile tracker — a purse, say, or a laptop.

 Other trackers offer a similar feature with geolocation, sending an alert to your phone the minute you lose contract with the finder.
 In my experience, that tends to result in a lot of false positives, with your phone buzzing in a panic, even when your keys are in your other pocket.
 Tile takes a much smarter approach: You set a home address in the Smart Alerts section of the Tile app, and should you leave that zone with your phone but without your Tile, you’ll get a notification on your lock screen.